razman786/blimpy/README.md

 ```

 ### Developer Installation
-The latest version of the development code can be installed by cloning the github [repo](https://github.com/UCBerkeleySETI/blimpy) and then run:
+The latest version of the development code can be installed by cloning the Github [repo](https://github.com/UCBerkeleySETI/blimpy) and running:

 #### User based installation
 ```